atri-biostats/HABSHD/README.md

 `HABSHD` is an R package containing data and code to reproduce results from the **The Health & Aging Brain Study: Health Disparities (HABS-HD)** study (O’Bryant et al. 2021). `HABSHD` is a bundle of data, analysis code examples, and html and pdf documentation.
-The html documentation is viewable at <https://github.com/mcdonohue/HABSHD>.
+Documentation can be found at <https://atri-biostats.github.io/HABSHD>

 All data, including the `HABSHD` R package, is avalialable from
 <https://apps.unthsc.edu/itr/research/> after registering and agreeing